Adam-Grz/core-testing-bits/README.md

 Run the test suite with `py.test -n auto --html=report.html`

-The `py.test -n auto` comes from the `pytest-xdist` library and automatically detects the number of tests to run. `--html=report.html` generates the html report in the path specified.
+The `py.test -n auto` comes from the `pytest-xdist` library and automatically detects the number of tests to run.
+The `--html=report.html` generates the html report in the path specified.

 #### Reporter